Prigoistic/Cognito/News/README.md

 NewsAPI has CORS restrictions that prevent direct API calls from browsers in production environments.
 The current implementation works for local development but will need to be adapted for production use.

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## License

 MIT

+## Acknowledgments

+- Built with React and modern web technologies
+- Powered by NewsAPI for real-time news data
+- Icons and design resources from various open-source projects